 Lying about your income is one of the easiest ways to cheat on your taxes.
 It’s also one of the easiest ways to get caught.

-The IRS matches up the income you report on your return with the W-2 and 1099 forms it receives from your employer, broker, or anyone else who paid you money in the previous year.
+The IRS matches the income you report on your return with the W-2 and 1099 forms it receives from your employer, broker, or anyone else who paid you the previous year.

 11. You’re an Expat!

 Americans living abroad filing taxes a nightmare due to a confusing array of forms.
-Those forms have a higher audit risk, says noted Greenback Expat Tax Services.
-Overall, 4.3% of international returns were audited in 2014.
+Those forms have a higher audit risk, says Greenback Expat Tax Services.

-12. You Had to File a “Estate Tax Return”
+12. You Had to File an “Estate Tax Return”

-Estate taxes, only apply to estates more than $5.45 million.
-If a rich relative passed away recently, a tax return for their estate will get extra scrutiny.
+Estate taxes only apply to estates of more than $5.45 million.
+If a rich relative passed away recently, a tax return for their estate will be scrutinized extra closely.

 8% of estate tax returns were audited in 2014.
 The IRS audited 16% of returns for estates worth $5M to $10M and 32% of those worth over $10M.